-Welcome to the Galapagos Conservation Trust’s Galapagos Photography Competition!
-Please read on to find out about this year’s categories!
+Welcome to Galapagos Conservation Trust’s 2020 Galapagos Photography Competition!
+Please read on to find out about our categories!

-We have six categories for you to enter this year.
+We have six categories for you to enter, two of which are new this year.
 They are:

 Illustrate the intricacy or beauty of a plant, or the character and personality of an animal in its Galapagos habitat.
 Judges will look for careful composition and the pin-sharp focus of close-up or macro photography.